 The "PlayStation F.C.
 Schools’ Cup x Rising Ballers Concept Kit 21/22” competition (“Competition”) is open to persons who are aged 11 - 18 years (“Entrant Age”), residents of the UK (“Entrant Country”) except employees, agents, contractors or consultants of the Promoter (as defined below) and their immediate families, the Promoter's associated companies and anyone else professionally connected with the Competition (“Entrants”).

-The Competition is open for entries on XXXXX (GMT) ("Opening Date") and closes on XXXXX (GMT) ("Closing Date").
+The Competition is open for entries on 15th November 2021 (GMT) ("Opening Date") and closes on 14th January 2022 (GMT) ("Closing Date").
 The period from the Opening Date to and including the Closing Date shall be referred to as the “Competition Period”.

 The Competition is free to enter and no purchase of any kind is necessary.
 By entering the Competition, Entrants accept and will be bound by these terms and conditions (“Terms”) as well as the General Rules.